mamonu/mamonu.github.io/_posts/2019-06-24-Code_[auto]_formatting.md

 In order to do this I will use the [pre-commit](https://github.com/pre-commit/pre-commit) framework for creating some git hook scripts.

-The maintainers describe git hook scripts as 'useful for identifying simple issues before submission to code review.
+The maintainers describe git hook scripts as 'useful for identifying simple issues before submission to code review'.
-Running pre-commit hooks on every commit to automatically point out issues in code such as missing semicolons, trailing whitespace, and debug statements.
-By pointing these issues out before code review, ,allows a code reviewer to focus on the architecture of a change while not wasting time with trivial style nitpicks'.
+Running pre-commit hooks on every commit to automatically point out issues in code such as missing semicolons, trailing whitespace, etc. By pointing these issues out before code review, a code reviewer can focus on the architecture of a change while not wasting time with trivial style nitpicks.

-Even if someone doesnt develop code that is under a code review process , automatic code style enforcement is still useful for the 'future-self' :) .
+Even if someone doesnt develop code that is under a code review process , automatic code style enforcement is still useful for our 'future-self' 😀 .

 In order to get this process automated I will need to do the following things: